What’s Vegetarian at White Castle? Your Ultimate Guide (Updated for 2026)

 White Castle opened on September 13, 1921, in Wichita, Kansas, started by Edgar Waldo “Billy” A. Ingram and Walter A. Anderson.
 It’s widely credited as the first fast-food hamburger chain in the United States, and those small square sliders are still the thing it’s known for.
 The company stayed in the family the whole way through.
 It’s privately held, never franchised in the US, and never went public, with headquarters now in Columbus, Ohio.

 The footprint is smaller than its fame suggests.
-White Castle runs around 340 locations across about 13 states, concentrated in the Midwest and Northeast, with a first Texas location announced.
+White Castle runs about 336 restaurants across roughly 13 states, concentrated in the Midwest and Northeast.
 So unless you live where the Castle does, you may not have one nearby.
-Check the official locator before you make a trip, and call the store to confirm the current plant-based menu, because that part is changing right now.
+The good news for 2026: the new veggie slider rolled out to every one of those locations.
+You no longer have to hunt for a plant-based main the way you did during the Impossible phase-out.

 White Castle Vegetarian Options: What to Order

 The table below covers the White Castle vegetarian options you can build a meal from.
-The big caveat is the plant-based slider itself: the Impossible Slider is being phased out and a Dr. Praeger’s veggie patty is replacing it, so availability varies by store.
-Items are marked vegan only when third-party guides consistently report them that way, and even then you’ll want to confirm the current recipe and prep at your location.
+The headliner is the Southwest Veggie Slider, the permanent plant-based main that replaced the Impossible Slider.
+Items are marked vegan only when the brand or third-party guides report them that way.
+Even then, confirm the current recipe and prep at your store.
 Regional differences are real here, especially with onion rings.

 Menu ItemVegetarianVegan